aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Setup

-Some of the setup for a sample application has already been done for you.
+Some of the setup for a sample application has already been done for you, but you still need to do these steps.

 1. Install `knex` and `sqlite3` as normal dependencies.